Help us: Donate

 Conclusion

 This study showed that excessive fat consumption is a major contributor to obesity, inflammation, and microbiotal changes in mice.
-While it is not clear if the same effect should be expected in humans, it seems reasonable to avoid a diet that is not skewed towards heavy fat consumption.
+While it is not clear if the same effect should be expected in humans, it seems reasonable to avoid a diet that is skewed towards heavy fat consumption.

 Literature